-102 Western Civilization.
+102 WESTERN CIVILIZATION.
 F and S, core, honor sections.
 A study of the main cultural currents of Western Civilization with primary emphasis on the period since the Reformation.
-Staff.

-201 ANCIENT NEAR EAST.
-A cultural history of the ancient Near East from prehistory to the rise of Islam.
-Based on evidences from archaeology and cultural anthropology as well as on ancient texts in translation, Biblical accounts, and contemporary historical records.
-Special consideration is given to geographical setting, artistic and linguistic traditions, and cultural contacts with European civilzations, Not offered 1972-73.
+The honors section, which involves readings, small discussion groups, and papers, explores the nature of historical inquiry through the critical evaluation of one outstanding historian.
+Staff on evidences from archaeology and cultural anthropology as well as on ancient texts in translation, Biblical accounts, and contemporary historical records.
+Special consideration is given to geographical setting, artistic and linguistic traditions, and cultural contacts with European civilizations.
+Not offered 1973-74.